-ROTANA PROMOTES TIMUR ILGAZ TO NEW AREA GENERAL MANAGER FOR DUBAI & NORTHERN EMIRATES
+Rotana Promotes Timur Ilgaz To New Area General Manager For Dubai & Northern Emirates

 Date

-(MENAFN- Click On Group) Rotana Hotels & Resorts, one of the Top 10 largest hotel chains in the Middle East according to Forbes Middle East, has announced the promotion of Mr Timur Ilgaz to the role of Area General Manager – Dubai & Northern Emirates.
+(MENAFN- Dubai PR Network) Dubai, 06 November 2024 – Rotana Hotels & Resorts, one of the Top 10 largest hotel chains in the Middle East according to Forbes Middle East, has announced the Promotion of Mr Timur Ilgaz to the role of Area General Manager – Dubai & Northern Emirates.

 Since joining the Rotana family in 2007 as General Manager of Jumeirah Rotana, Ilgaz has demonstrated exceptional leadership and business acumen across six properties in the UAE.
 His contributions have been instrumental in the successful pre-openings and management of some of the most iconic properties, including Amwaj Rotana, Jumeirah Beach, and his current cluster role overseeing Arjaan by Rotana Dubai Media City, Centro Barsha, and Edge DAMAC Hills 2.